Unboxed-Software/solana-course/content/basic-anchor-program.md

-# Basic Anchor Program
+# PDAs in Anchor and Account Constraints

 # Lesson Objectives

-*By the end of this lesson, you will be able to:*
+_By the end of this lesson, you will be able to:_

 - Use the `seeds` and `bump` constraints to work with PDAs in Anchor
 - Use the `realloc` constraint to reallocate space on an existing account